 Figure 4: Normal Times and Bubbles and crashes with speculators.
 Panel (a) compares the path of equilibrium prices under rational expectations, partial equilibrium thinking, "PET-aware" speculation, and "PET-unaware" speculation in normal times.
-Starting from a normal times steady state, Panel (b) considers a displacement $\omega \sim N(\mu_0, \tau_0^{-1})$ announced in period t=0.
+Starting from a normal times steady state, Panel (b) considers a displacement $\omega \sim N(\mu_0, \tau_0^{-1})$ announced in period t = 0.
 Informed agents then receive a signal $s_t = \omega + \epsilon_t$ in each period, where $\epsilon_1 > 0$ and $\epsilon_t = 0 \ \forall t > 1$.

-level of understanding of other agents' actions and beliefs.
+To take advantage of predictable mispricing, "PET-aware" speculators require a high level of understanding of other agents' actions and beliefs.
 Alternatively, we consider the case where informed agents mistakenly believe that they live in a rational world and think that uninformed agents are able to recover the right information from past prices.
 In this case, informed agents believe that any mispricing will be corrected next period.
 This leads them to trade more aggressively on their own information, thus keeping prices closer to fundamentals, and arbitraging the bubble away.